junior-devleague/maya-game-werks/day-4/final-project.md

 Requirement | Description
 ----------- | -----------
-Game Type | Explain the type of gameplay this scene has.
+Game Type | Specify the type of gameplay this scene has.
-Obstacles | Explain the obstacles that challenge your player.
+Obstacles | Have at least 1 obstacle that challenges your player.
-Key | Explain where the 'key' in each level is.
+Key | Have at least 1 'key' per level.
-Objective | Explain the objective in this scene.
+Objective | Have at least 1 objective per level.

 ## Level Requirements